-Fig.~\ref{fig:base_ann_epsilon} shows the impact of baseline ANN training $\epsilon$, on the converted SNN, as well as the robustness-accuracy trade-off parameter in Eq.~\eqref{eq:obj_ours} for CIFAR-10.
-Note that we still perform finetuning with $\epsilon_1$ similar to~\cite{ding2022snn}, since larger perturbations via BPTT yields an unstable finetuning process.
-We observe that baseline ANN robustness transfers also in this case, and one can obtain even higher SNN robustness (e.g., $\epsilon_3$-robustness with AT-$\epsilon_3$, $\beta=6$: 26.90\%) by using our method via heavier adversarial training of the ANN where optimization stability is not a problem.
+Fig.~\ref{fig:base_ann_epsilon} shows the impact of baseline ANN adversarial training $\epsilon$, on the converted SNN, as well as the robustness-accuracy trade-off parameter $\beta$, for CIFAR-10.
+Note that we still perform SNN finetuning with $\epsilon_1$ as in~\citet{ding2022snn}, since larger perturbations via BPTT yields an unstable finetuning process.
+We observe that baseline ANN robustness transfers also in this case, and one can obtain even higher SNN robustness (e.g., with AT-$\epsilon_3$, $\beta=6$: 26.90\%) by using our method via heavier adversarial training of the ANN where optimization stability is not a problem.